-Current Ratings Rating History

-Sr. No. Name of the Instrument/ Bank Facilities Туре Amount Outstanding (₹ crore) Rating Date(s) and Rating(s) assigned in 2023- 2024 Date(s) and Rating(s) assigned in 2022-2023 Date(s) and Rating(s) assigned in 2021-2022 Date(s) and Rating(s) assigned in 2020-2021
+Current Rating Rating History Sr. No. Name of the Instrument/Bank Facilities Туре Amount Outstanding (₹ crore) Rating Date(s) and Rating(s) assigned in 2023-2024 Date(s) and Rating(s) assigned in 2022-2023 Date(s) and Rating(s) assigned in 2021-2022 Date(s) and Rating(s) assigned in 2020-2021 Stable (24-Jun-22) 2)CARE AAA (CW with Developing Implications) (25-Jun-21)

-(25-Jun-21)

-^{}Long term/Short term
+^{}Long term/Short term.

-Annexure-3: Detailed explanation of covenants of the rated instrument / facilities: Not applicable
+Annexure-3: Detailed explanation of covenants of the rated instruments / facilities: Not applicable

-Annexure-4: Complexity level of various instruments rated
+Annexure-4: Complexity level of the various instruments rated

-Sr. No. Name of the Instrument Complexity Level 1 Commercial Paper (Standalone) Simple 2 Debentures-Non-Convertible Debentures Simple
+Sr. No. Name of the Instrument Complexity Level 1 Commercial Paper-Commercial Paper (Standalone) Simple 2 Debentures-Non-Convertible Debentures Simple

-Note on complexity levels of the rated instrument: CARE Ratings Ltd. has classified instruments rated by it on the basis of complexity.
+Note on the complexity levels of the rated instruments: CARE Ratings has classified instruments rated by it on the basis of complexity.
 This classification is available at www.careedge.in.
-Investors/market intermediaries/regulators or others are welcome to write to care@careedge.in for any clarifications
+Investors/market intermediaries/regulators or others are welcome to write to care@careedge.in for any clarifications.